Aprexis/aprexis-docker/README.md

 The complete list of environment variables added to support docker is:

-`APREXIS_PLATFORM_PORT` - specifies the port used by the application.
+**APREXIS_PLATFORM_PORT** - specifies the port used by the application.
 Default is 3000.

-`APREXIS_API_PORT` - specifies the port used by the API.
+**APREXIS_API_PORT** - specifies the port used by the API.
 Default is 3250.

-`APREXIS_API_UI_PORT` - specifieds the port used by the UI for the API.
+**APREXIS_API_UI_PORT** - specifieds the port used by the UI for the API.
 Default is 3500.

-`APREXIS_POSTGRES_HOST` - specifies the hostname of the Postgres database.
+**APREXIS_POSTGRES_HOST** - specifies the hostname of the Postgres database.
 Default is localhost.
-`APREXIS_POSTGRES_USERNAME` - specifies the username to use to log into the Postgres database.
+**APREXIS_POSTGRES_USERNAME** - specifies the username to use to log into the Postgres database.
 Default is the username for the user logged into the host.
-`APREXIS_POSTGRES_PORT` - specifies the host port used by the Postgres database.
+**APREXIS_POSTGRES_PORT** - specifies the host port used by the Postgres database.
 Changing this will allow you to run the docker Postgres database alongside one running on the host.
 Default is 5432.

-`APREXIS_REDIS_HOST` - specifies the hostname of the Redis database.
+**APREXIS_REDIS_HOST** - specifies the hostname of the Redis database.
 Default is localhost.
-`APREXIS_REDIS_PORT` - specifies the host port used by the Redis database.
+**APREXIS_REDIS_PORT** - specifies the host port used by the Redis database.
 Changing this will allow you to run the docker Redis database alongside one running on the host.
 Default is 6379.
-`APREXIS_REDIS_DEVELOPMENT_RESQUE_URL` - specifies the URL used to connect Resque to the development Redis database.
+**APREXIS_REDIS_DEVELOPMENT_RESQUE_URL** - specifies the URL used to connect Resque to the development Redis database.
 The default is localhost:6379:0.
-`APREXIS_REDIS_TEST_RESQUE_URL` - specifies the URL used to connect Resque to the test Redis database.
+**APREXIS_REDIS_TEST_RESQUE_URL** - specifies the URL used to connect Resque to the test Redis database.
 Default is localhost:6379:8.
-`APREXIS_REDIS_DEVELOPMENT_SESSION_URL` - specifies the URL used by the platform to store its HTTP session information in the development Redis database.
+**APREXIS_REDIS_DEVELOPMENT_SESSION_URL** - specifies the URL used by the platform to store its HTTP session information in the development Redis database.
 Default is redis://localhost:6379/1.
-`APREXIS_REDIS_TEST_SESSION_URL` - specifies the URL used by the platform to store its HTTP session in the test Redis database.
+**APREXIS_REDIS_TEST_SESSION_URL** - specifies the URL used by the platform to store its HTTP session in the test Redis database.
 Default is redis://localhost:6379/2.

-`APREXIS_SOLR_HOST` - specifies the hostname of the SOLR search engine.
+**APREXIS_SOLR_HOST** - specifies the hostname of the SOLR search engine.
 Default is localhost.
-`APREXIS_SOLR_PORT` - specifies the host port of the SOLR search engine.
+**APREXIS_SOLR_PORT** - specifies the host port of the SOLR search engine.
 Changing this will allow to run the docker SOLR alongside one running on the host.
 Default is 8983.

-To use the docker services, do not set these in the shell where you run docker.
-Just set them in the one that you want to run the application.

-The environment variable values for docker can be found in the `.env` file in the top-level folder of the docker project.
+**APREXIS_USERNAME** - specifies the Github username to use to get the Aprexis engine releases **APREXIS_ENGINE_TOKEN** - specifies the Github fine-grained access token to use to get the Aprexis engne releases